-(Report on the 2002 session of the Working Group, para.
+(Excerpt from the Report on the 2002 session of the Working Group, para.
 347):

 The new text of Art.
 1.2 as adopted by the Group reads as follows:

 "Nothing in these Principles requires a contract to be concluded in or evidenced by a particular form.
 It may be proved by any means, including witnesses."